mdathena/Python/README.md

 # Python
 Python related projects
 Nothing to see here.
-Just learning Python on my own
+Move along or hire me.